WesAman/Minesweeper-with-Mips/README.md

 # Minesweeper-with-Mips
-Minesweeper game built with MIPS assembly language Minesweeper by Wessal Aman, Jaden Keller, and Anh Le
+Minesweeper game built with MIPS assembly language Minesweeper by Wes Aman, Jaden-Keller, and Anh-Le

 after assembling and running program you will be prompted to choose a difficulty.
 Enter the character 1 for easy,